top of page

 The Registration to Get the Right to Access

-The right to access can be granted for (i) individuals; (ii) the director/person in charge of the entrepreneur; or (iii) the management of cooperative and/or foundation.
-By the assignment of ministry/agency, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrator, and KPBPB entrepreneur, the right to access for institutions mentioned above are administrators for the right to access.
-The right to access administrator may provide a derived right to access based on authority and necessity.
-OSS Agency will evaluate the granting of the right to access and derived right to access.
+The right to access can be granted to (i) individuals; (ii) the director/person in charge of the enterprise; or (iii) the management of the cooperation and/or foundation.
+The access rights for these mentioned institutions can be managed through the assignment of ministry/agency, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrator, and KPBPB entrepreneur.
+These administrators possess the authority grant a derived access rights based on this designated authority and necessity.
+The OSS Agency will then evaluate the granting of both access rights and derived access rights.

 • conducting the application for business licensing, including the alteration and revocation;